Supervised Learning Has a Geometric Blind Spot: Full Proofs

-\textbf{Step~3: The ERM lower bound survives.} TDI measures roughness under isotropic Gaussian perturbations $\delta_{\mathrm{eval}}\sim\mathcal{N}(0,\sigma_{\mathrm{eval}}^2 I)$, which probe all directions uniformly.
-By Proposition~\ref{prop:gaussian}, $\mathrm{TDI}\propto\mathbb{E}[\|J_\phi\|_F^2]$ (to leading order in $\sigma^2$), modulo the layerwise normalisation in the TDI definition (\S\ref{sec:metrics}).
-The idealised analysis ties non-zero nuisance sensitivity to a Frobenius contribution from the $n$-block (Step~1); in practice TDI is determined by the full isotropic probe and representation scale, so the relevant claim is \emph{falsifiable ordering} (PGD vs.\ ERM), not a tight numeric lower bound on TDI from~\eqref{eq:adv_jac} alone.
+\textbf{Step~3: The ERM lower bound survives.} The tables' TDI is a class-layout ratio under (optional) isotropic input noise (\S\ref{sec:metrics}): it probes all directions uniformly, not only $\hat\delta^*$.
+Embedding drift $D(\phi,\sigma)$ remains the theory-facing quantity tied to $\mathbb{E}[\|J_\phi\|_F^2]$ (Proposition~\ref{prop:gaussian}).
+The idealised analysis ties non-zero nuisance sensitivity to a Frobenius contribution from the $n$-block (Step~1); empirically, isotropic class-layout probes can worsen when sensitivity is redistributed.
+The relevant claim is \emph{falsifiable ordering} (PGD vs.\ ERM on TDI), not a tight numeric lower bound on TDI from~\eqref{eq:adv_jac} alone.